 - remuneration is wholly represented by a portion of profits of the issuer;

 - remuneration is not deductible in the State of residence of the issuer, and non-deductibility results from a declaration of the issuer or other certain and precise elements.

 The R&D tax credit is 50 percent of the enterprise’s extra spending on R&D, measured against its average spending of the three tax periods preceding that in progress on December 31, 2015 (i.e. 2012, 2013 and 2014 for calendar-year taxpayers).
 There are specific rules for enterprises that have been in business for less than three years.
-There is a minimum spending requirement of at least EUR 30,000 per year and a maximum credit of EUR 20,000,000 per year (previously the thresholds were EUR 50,000 and EUR 2,500,000 respectively).
+There is a minimum spending requirement of at least EUR 30,000 per year and a maximum credit of EUR 20,000,000 per year.

 Eligible activities include fundamental research, industrial research and experimental development, according to the classification found in the ‘Community Framework for State Aid for Research and Development and Innovation’.
 R&D does not include any routine or periodic changes made to products, production lines, manufacturing processes, existing services or other ‘operations in progress’, even if such changes are improvements.

-b) Depreciation charges on instruments and laboratory tools (calculated on the basis of the depreciation rates published in the Ministerial Decree of December 31, 1988) costing EUR 2,000 or more per unit (net of VAT).
+b) Depreciation charges on instruments and laboratory tools (calculated on the basis of approved depreciation rates) costing EUR 2,000 or more per unit (net of VAT).

-c) R&D conducted in collaboration with universities, public research institutes (and equivalent bodies) and innovative start-ups regulated by article 25 of Legislative Decree no. 179/2012 (converted into Law no. 221/2012).
+c) R&D conducted in collaboration with universities, public research institutes (and equivalent bodies) and innovative start-ups regulated under special provisions.

 d) Technical expertise, industrial and biotechnological patents, semiconductor topography rights or plant variety rights, even if acquired from external sources.